 - Are you avoiding pointing to pages that are broken, canonicalized, or redirected?
 Avoid unclear or incorrect directions that point to a dead-end or a place where Rome is unreachable.

-- Are you using the right keywords to describe your destination page?
+- Are you using the right keywords/anchor text to describe your destination page?
 Describe Rome accurately so the visitor will know they've come upon it.

 - Have you corrected any ambiguous keywords that are describing your destination page?
 Describe Rome concisely removing any ambiguity.